 In 2016 I co-founded the ArtSci Salon at the Fields Institute for Research in mathematical Sciences.
 Founded and run as a collective, it consists of presentations and interactive demonstrations, roundtables and performative events; curatorial projects and workshops to facilitate the cross-pollination between science, technology and the arts.

-ArtSci Salon is sponsored by Ontario Arts Council and the Fields Institute for Research in Mathematical Sciences.
+ArtSci Salon has been supported by Ontario Arts Council, SSHRC , The Fields Institute for Research in Mathematical Sciences, and other institutions such as the University of Toronto, York University and the Toronto Metropolitan University.
 ArtSci Salon is a member of Leonardo Network/The International Society for the Arts, Sciences and Technology (Leonardo/ISAST).

 Based on the demographic, the requisites, and the interests of our members, our goals are:

 - To facilitate respectful dialogue and a forum of discussion and cross-pollination between science, technology and the arts.
 Specifically, ArtSci Salon responds to a growing expansion in the GTA of a community of scientists and interdisciplinary and media artists, seeking new dialogues and collaborations across disciplines.

 - To provide outreach opportunities for local and international innovative research projects in the Sciences and in the Arts.

 - To foster critical dialogue on topics and concerns shared by the sciences and the arts.
 This is an important aspect informing our programming, as we try to think past the excitement generated by state-of-the-arts technologies and scientific innovation.